Welcome to SP! -

 When To Climb

 This hike is great all year.
-In Summer or Autumn it's a trail hike and in Spring or Winter its a snow climb.
-In Spring be very carefull crossing drainages on snowbridges and watch for holes created by melt-out around small trees and rocks.
-Also be carefull as wet slides and sluffs can occur here.
+In Summer or Autumn it's a trail hike and in Spring or Winter it's a snow climb.
+In Spring be very careful crossing drainages on snow bridges and watch for holes created by melt-out around small trees and rocks.
+Also, be careful as wet slides and sluffs occur frequently.
 Use common sense, retreat if conditions don't permit safe travel.

 Camping

 Campsites are available at Twin Lakes.
 If your car can make it you can car-camp here.
 There are also campsites available at High Pass.
 Please use only established campsites!
-The Calypso orchid grows here, it is an endangered plant, if you were to trample or camp over one the forest service will give you a very hefty fine if they catch you.
+The Calypso orchid grows here.
+It is an endangered plant.
+If you were to trample or camp over one, the forest service would give you a very hefty fine when they caught you.

 Mountain Conditions